NCAR/cti-serial/README.md

 ## Building cti-serial package

+### KERNEL_DIR
+To build the cti_serial_core module, make needs to be able to find the Linux kernel headers matching the kernel version of the target system.

+The headers are typically found in **/usr/src**, in a directory such as **linux-headers-4.15.18-vortex86dx3**.

+On Debian you need to install a **linux-headers** package corresponding to the kernel of the target system.

+For example, the header package for a Vortex DX3 running Ubuntu bionic, kernel 4.15.18:

+    apt-get install linux-headers-4.15.18-vortex86dx3

+The Makefile will use the first directory that is found on /usr/src.
+If there are more than one you should move/uninstsall the extra ones, or hand edit the Makefile and set the value of KERNEL_DIR.
+This can also be done if the headers are in some other directory than **/usr/src**.

+    KERNEL_DIR := /usr/src/linux-headers-4.15.18-vortex86dx3

 ### Building in a Debian container
 The nidas-devel package contains a **start_podman** script in **/opt/nidas/bin** which can be used to start docker/podman images for building software.

+Once the KERNEL_DIR make variable is set correctly, then:

     # clone this repository
     git clone https://github.com/NCAR/cti-serial.git